How to win your market?

-Most business architects begin their path working in the operation strategy department.
-Some of them reach the Business Strategy level later.
+Most business architects begin with working on the operation strategy department.
+Some of them reach the Business Strategy stage later.

 3. Transformational Strategy

-The last strategy is a bit unpopular because it may seem inconvenient and complicated, which is true.
-The transformational strategy means rebirth and restructuring the whole organization and business processes.
+This strategy is quite unpopular as it sometimes seems inconvenient and complicated, which is true.
+The transformational strategy means rebirth and restructuring of the entire organization and its business processes.

-Success is dependent on your courage and desire to make a radical change in specialists, technology, and day-to-day work activities.
-A very few organizations go down this way voluntarily.
-For the realization of the transformational strategy, you will need to involve HR workers, consultants, and organizational development.
+Success depends on your courage and desire to radically change specialists, technology, and day-to-day work activities.
+Very few organizations choose this path voluntarily.
+To fulfil the transformational strategy, you’ll need to involve the HR staff, consultants, and organizational development.

-This way requires a big amount of actions and several hard decisions.
-However, there is a list of positive consequences as gaining the experience of implementing your own business architecture strategy.
+This requires effort and several hard decisions.
+However, there’s a list of positive consequences to implementing your own business architecture strategy.